I’m a big fan of experimenting with my own health.

 It actually worked.

 I would argue that it’s fairly well known that high doses of probiotics are often better than lower doses (2) (this isn’t always true, of course, but most of the time it is).

-You see this idea play out in new pharmaceutical companies which are producing pharmaceutical grade probiotics.
+You see this idea play out in new pharmaceutical companies that are producing pharmaceutical-grade probiotics.